JinRhee/humanoid-spatial-perception/README.md

 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 This system creates a coherent reconstruction from a monocular video stream *without calibration or camera poses* and segments objects using semantic labels in 3D in *near-real time* on a *laptop-grade* GPU (RTX 3500 Ada Generation, 12GB VRAM).

-This repository makes heavy use of MASt3R, a feed-forward 3D reconstruction model.
-A SLAM method is used as the foundation, while semantic segmentation masks are generated in the pixel space.
-These semantic masks are matched over different views by exploiting MASt3R, and are reprojected into 3D points using the pixel-to-point correspondance of the model prediction outputs.
+### Pipeline
+1. Pose tracking and reconstruction MASt3R-SLAM
+2. Semantic segmentation on images using Grounded SAM2
+3. Mask propogation between images using SegMASt3R
+4. Reprojection of semantic labelled masks to points

-**GIFs can take some time to load :)**
+** Please wait for GIFs as they can take some time to load :)**

 See [Design Notes](#design-notes) for discussion.